 I often get asked by clients about "best practices" when it comes to the MBA group interview.
 Therefore, below are my tips on how to approach this very important piece of the admissions process.

 It is often said that "preparation is half the battle," and this holds true for the group interview.
 For instance, Wharton provides the group topic in advance; as a result, you should spend the school's suggested time preparing your response.
 Believe it or not, I have seen some candidates "wing it," where they know what they will speak about but have not practiced it out loud or fleshed out the response.
 Make sure to clearly address all aspects of what the topic is asking for as you prepare.
-In addition, you will be much more comfortable with the group format if you practice in a group setting.
-You can do this by asking some friends and family to participate with you in a mock group interview.

 Be a "connector" (don't dominate the conversation)